aboullaite/service-mesh/Readme.md

 ```bash
 $ kubectl apply -f 3-resiliency/retry/retry-virtual-service.yaml
 ```
-Worth nothing to mention that retry policy defined in a `VirtualService` works in concert with the connection pool settings defined in the destination’s `DestinationRule` to control the total number of concurrent outstanding retries to the destination.
+Worth noting that retry policy defined in a `VirtualService` works in concert with the connection pool settings defined in the destination’s `DestinationRule` to control the total number of concurrent outstanding retries to the destination.
 ### 5. Timeouts
 Timeouts are important for building systems with consistent behavior.
 By attaching deadlines to requests, we’re able to abandon requests taking too long and free server resources.